A market mechanism for Southeast Asia's energy transition

 Reserve margins hold Coal capacity remains available without producing.
 Grid reliability is preserved while load factors decline.

-Verified NDC contribution Every displaced MWh generates a carbon credit tied to real, metered avoided emissions, counting directly toward national climate commitments.
+Verified NDC contribution Every displaced MWh generates a certificate tied to real, metered avoided emissions that may count toward national climate commitments.

 Decarbonization within